New-HavenWotLK/AzerothCore-lua-MultiVendor/README.md

 NPC database sided you will have to create your own since i had no trinity database available on creation.. sorry! =)

+LuaEngine change got cherrypicked from @Noisivers pullreqeust which was for the mod-eluna for AzerothCore